A Distributed Computationally Aware Quantizer Design via Hyper Binning: A Discussion on Computational Information Theory and Comparison with Modular Schemes

-In this section we provide connections between our distributed computationally aware quantization scheme that relies on hyper binning and the coloring-based coding schemes in order to devise a new perspective to computational information theory.
+In this section, to devise a new perspective on computational information theory, we provide connections between our distributed computationally aware quantization scheme that relies on hyper binning and the coloring-based coding models for distributed functional compression.
+First, in Sect. \ref{coloring_based_coding}, we describe coloring-based modular coding models that decouple coloring from Slepian-Wolf compression.
+Next, in Sect. \ref{HyperBinning}, we shift our focus to describe an achievable encoding for hyper binning and detail the encoding implementation in 3 steps.